Coober Pedy: Local media

 Coober Pedy is home to the Coober Pedy Regional Times, a free community publication released fortnightly since 15 March 2001.
 Under a previous name, it had begun as a newsletter called the Coober Pedy Times, which was first issued in August 1982, itself continuing from a publication known as Opal Chips.
 After some financial difficulties, the Times was bought by its editor, Margaret McKay, in 2006 and now includes online versions.

 Coober Pedy is served by both local and national radio and television services.
 The government-owned Australian Broadcasting Corporation provides three broadcast radio stations — local radio ABC North & West SA 106.1FM and the national networks ABC Radio National 107.7FM and Triple J 101.3FM.

 Community radio is provided by indigenous broadcaster CAAMA Radio 102.9FM and Coober Pedy's own Dusty Radio 104.5FM.
 Commercial radio is provided by Flow FM 99.7.

-Five broadcast television services operate in Coober Pedy: commercial stations Imparja Television, Southern Cross Central (now branded as Seven Central) and 10 Central, and the government-owned ABC and SBS.
+Five broadcast television services operate in Coober Pedy: commercial stations Imparja Television, Southern Cross Central (now branded as Seven Central), 10 Central, the government-owned ABC and SBS.

 Sport and recreation

 The local golf course – mostly played at night with glowing balls, to avoid daytime heat – is completely free of grass, and golfers take a small piece of "turf" around to use for teeing off.
 As a result of correspondence between the two clubs, the Coober Pedy Golf Club is the only club in the world to enjoy reciprocal rights at The Royal and Ancient Golf Club of St Andrews.

-The town also has an Australian rules football club, the Coober Pedy Saints, established in 2004, which competes in the Far North Football League (formerly the Woomera & Districts Football League).
-Due to the town's isolation, to play matches the Saints must make round trips of over 900 km to Roxby Downs, where the rest of the league's teams are located.
+The town also had an Australian rules football club, the Coober Pedy Saints, established in 2004, which competed in the Far North Football League (formerly the Woomera & Districts Football League).
+Due to the town's isolation, to play matches the Saints made round trips of over 900 km to Roxby Downs, where the rest of the league's teams are located.
+The team folded in 2016.

 The town has a drive-in theatre.
 It opened in 1965, but became less popular after 1980 with the arrival of television to the town, and ceased regular operation in 1984.
 It was re-opened in 1996, and with the closure of the Mainline Drive-in at Gepps Cross in February 2022, became the last drive-in in the state.